How to Know If Your Business Name Is Taken?

 Before We Dive In: Can I Check If My Business Name Is Taken for Free?

 With governments worldwide providing the mentioned services, all availability checks should be free of charge.
 This goes for the company registers as well as the trademarks — both can be use for free.
 If a web-service charges you money for a individual and personalized search service beyond simple, automated access to the same government services the case might be different.
 These services are left out here to keep your starting costs low.
 No costs should evolve from the searches below.

 Registering a business name which is too similar to or almost the same as an already existing company is risky from a legal point of view and not recommended.
-The company register will deny registration when two companies might be mixed up.
+The company register will deny registration when two companies might get confused for another.
 Also, the other business might file an infringement lawsuit demanding the change of your business name.
 We all can relate to how stressful this can be, especially when the business is otherwise already progressing well.
 To avoid such complications when your business is already thriving, you can always check whether or not the name is already registered legally.

 There are more than 11 million registered trademarks in Europe.
 It is important to check if your mark is already registered by someone else.
 To do so, go to the European Union Intellectual Property Office (EQUIPO) website.
 You will access two tools: “eSearch plus” and “TMview”. eSearch plus grants access to the EQUIPO database where you can search to find out if a particular trademark is already registered or not.
 TMview database has the information about the EU national Intellectual Property (IP) offices in the EU to search for other intellectual property.
 It's recommended to check both to be on the safe side.